Bolasto/altschool-final-exam/README.md

 	Create a new GitHub Actions file.
 	Create a new secret in the GitHub repository with GHCR username and password.
 	The image name in the docker file must be correct for a successful dockerization.
-	Create a new AWS account and create a new user.
-	Configure the AWS CLI with the new user credentials.
+	Configure the AWS CLI with the user credentials.
 	Create a new S3 bucket for the terraform state.
-	Configure the terraform backend in the main.tf.
+	Configure the terraform backend in the backend.tf.
-	Terraform initialization.
+	Terraform init.
-	Terraform plan & plan.
+	Terraform plan & Apply.
 	eks.tf terraform file creates EKS cluster &the node group.
 	argocd-apps.tf will create argocd deployment.